 We left Altamura and headed for Matera for lunch and a tour.
 Antimo had arranged lunch for us at a cave restaurant today.
 We were either very determined or very hungry because we just kept going up and down the city streets (and several phone calls and inquiries to passersby to direct us to the restaurant) until we found it.
 It is the best-kept secret – mostly because they cannot put out signs so it’s very hard to find anything off the beaten path, and this was!

 It was very cool (literally).
 I know you will be disappointed to learn that we didn’t take one picture of lunch.
 I don’t know if we needed sustenance after going up and down all those stairs and steep hills to get to this place or what.
-So I’ll just have to describe it for you.
+So I’ll just have to describe it to you.

 We each ordered something different.
 Antimo ordered eggplant that was chunked and had a wonderful flavor.
 Daniel ordered caponata that was out of this world.
 Bryan had a spinach dish dressed with slivered almonds.
 I had pureed fava beans and another dish of thinly sliced zucchini baked with a crust of cheese on top – yum!
 And Ricardo?
 He had lamb shanks with sausage.
 Well, he had to get his meat!
 It was good too!